kraytos17/magni/ARCH.md

 12. **Logging as a side channel** — Library code propagates errors via `DB_Error`/`or_return`;
     `core:log` messages are a side channel, not control flow.
 Logs go to stderr so stdout carries only query results.
-Tests run with a nil logger.
+Tests quiet expected-error paths with `context.logger.lowest_level = .Error` (not a nil logger) so `log.error` events still reach the test runner's failure counting.

 ---